ocadotechnology/aimmo-unity/README.md

 Install Unity 5.5.1 or later.
 We recommend to use **[Unity 2018.1.1f1](https://unity3d.com/unity/whatsnew/unity-2018.1.1)**.
 Download your Unity software using Unity Hub.

+Install WebGL Build Support as well.

 You will also need a text editor.
 The most popular ones for Unity are [MonoDevelop](http://www.monodevelop.com/) and [Visual Studio](https://www.visualstudio.com/).

+For debugging purposes we reccomend Visual Studio:

+`Run` -> `Attach to process` -> `Unity Editor`

 Now open your terminal.
 You can use the following shortcuts:
 * Ubuntu - CTRL + ALT + T